When Ezra and Commander Sato are captured by the Empire, Rex and Kanan have to work together to rescue them.

 - In a lighthearted version, Kanan is understandably annoyed that Ezra stunned him.
 Rex, however, is proud of Ezra for being quick on the trigger, his only criticism that Ezra should have shot to kill.

-- Ezra then yells at them for fighting with each other instead of working together, and that he went on the job with Commander Sato specifically to get away from their bickering.
+- Ezra then yells at them for fighting with each other instead of working together, and tells them that he went on the job with Commander Sato specifically to get away from their bickering.

 - With My Hands Tied: Ezra non-lethally beats down the troopers escorting him to a cell while handcuffed.